AkinaAcct/APatchTool/new/README.md

 ---

-If you encounter any issues, please submit a issue on github or provide feedback to me: [Telegram](https://t.me/RhineNya)
+If you encounter any issues, please submit a issue on github.

 ---